mahendra1044/employee-identity-portal-VZero/README.md

 - Each system tile includes an "HTML View" button that opens a key/value popup for the current system's data.
 - If Details are already loaded, it uses those; otherwise it shows Initial data.

-### Send Email (server-side mock)
+### Submit SNOW Ticket
-- Each system tile includes a "Send Email" button.
+- Each system tile includes a "Submit SNOW ticket" button.
-- This posts to a Next.js API route instead of opening your inbox.
+- This posts to a Next.js API route that simulates ticket creation.
-- Endpoint: `POST /api/send-email`
+- Endpoint: `POST /api/submit-snow-ticket`
-  - Request: `{ to: string, subject: string, body: string, system: string, payload: any }`
+  - Request: `{ system: string, payload: any, userEmail: string }`
-  - Response: `{ ok: true, message: "Email queued (mock)", to, system, timestamp }`
+  - Response: `{ ticketNumber: string, ok: true }` on success, or error details on failure.
-- Server will log a concise mock entry with recipient, subject, preview of body, a payload snippet, and timestamp.
+- Server will log the submission details (system, email, payload snippet) to console.
+- CyberArk includes an additional "Test failure" button for error scenario testing.

 ## Employee "Educate me" guide